When it's Time to Replace Your Plumbing and What You Should Anticipate

 FAQ Section

-How much will it cost to replace plumbing?
+What is the cost to replace the plumbing?

-How long does it take to change the plumbing?
+How long will it take to replace plumbing?

-Can I replace my plumbing on my own?
+Can I repair my plumbing by myself?